At the University of Maine at Farmington, our professors are first and foremost teachers, and many are nationally-recognized experts in their fields.

 UMF was recognized as a 2012 Fulbright Scholar “top producer” by the Institute of International Education and the Fulbright Program’s sponsor, the U.S. Dept. of State’s Bureau of Educational and Cultural Affairs.
 Recipients of the prestigious Fulbright award are selected on the basis of academic or professional achievement, as well as demonstrated leadership potential in their fields.

-Currently, UMF has 11 faculty members who have been named Fulbright Scholars:
+Current UMF faculty who have been named Fulbright Scholars:

 - Assistant Professor of Anthropology Gaelyn Aguilar